-On the Denton campus, the Student Center is the location for such offices as the Vice President for Student Life, Student Center Director, Student Development, Intercultural Services, Student Activities, Disabled Student Services.
-The Alumnae Association, the Student Government Association, and the Student Organization for Activities Programming are also located in the Center.
-Other services and facilities include a TV lounge, a Post Office, the Bookstore, study lounges, food services, a travel agency and
+On the Denton campus, the Student Center is the location for such offices as the Vice President for Student Life, Student Center Director, Student Development, Intercultural Services, Student Activities, Disability Support Services, the Alumnae Association, the Student Government Association, and the Student Organization for Activities Programming.
+In addition to those identified above, other services and facilities include a TV lounge, study lounges, a travel agency, an ATM machine, a copy machine and an entertainment center.